 \subsection{Implementation Details}

 In our experiments, we adopt NORA-Long~\cite{hung2025nora_1} as the base VLA model, which utilizes the Fast+~\cite{pertsch2025fast} tokenizer for action representation.
 During the reinforcement fine-tuning phase, the model undergoes full-parameter optimization.
-Specifically, we set the rollout group size for GRPO to 8 and employ the AdamW~\cite{loshchilov2017decoupled} optimizer with a peak learning rate of $1 \times 10^{-6}$.
+Specifically, we set the rollout group size for GRPO to 8 and employ the AdamW~\cite{loshchilov2017decoupled} optimizer with a learning rate of $1 \times 10^{-6}$.
 For the CTAR configuration, the hyperparameters $\alpha$ and $\beta$ are set to 5 and 0.8, respectively.
-Finally, MDPR is formulated as a weighted combination of rewards across three dimensions, with weighting coefficients $\omega=0.7$ and $\lambda=0.1$.
+Finally, the multi-dimensional process reward is formulated as a weighted combination of rewards across three dimensions, with weighting coefficients $\omega=0.7$ and $\lambda=0.1$.
 All experiments are conducted on 8 NVIDIA H20 GPUs.